-If you’re looking to find out how to finance your growing cleaning business you’re in the right place.
+If you’re looking to find out how to finance your growing cleaning service business you’re in the right place.
 We highlight 3 solid ways you can find money to reinvest in your professional maid and janitorial company.
-Plus, one BONUS idea included with a FREE WORKSHEET.

 It’s not just with the cost to replace items such as non-consumable equipment like vacuums, brooms, buckets, mops of all types and towels.
 But it’s also to continue to purchase consumables like cleansers, disinfectants, glass cleaners, polishes and such.